- 1Spain: An attractive country for investment

 An advance agreement classifying the assets in the categories included in the incentive may also be requested before the transactions are completed.

-As a consequence of the existence of various regimes regulating the application of this incentive (owing to the succession of legislative changes taking place), it has been necessary to implement a transitional regime which functions as follows:
+As a consequence of the existence of various regimes regulating the application of this incentive (owing to the succession of legislative changes taking place), a transitional regime has been regulated which functions as follows:

 - The licensing of the right to use or exploit intangible assets, executed before the entry into force of Law 14/2013, of September 27, 2014, on support of entrepreneurs and their internationalization, can be subject, in all the tax periods remaining until the end of the contracts, to the regime established in the former CIT Law (Legislative Royal Decree 4/2004).
 The application of this regime should have been opted for in the tax return for 2016.
 This option shall, in any event, be applicable only though to June 30, 2021, and from then onwards, the regime regulated in the GSB 2018 becomes applicable.